calvinhendriks/MKW-LAN-Brainslug/README.md

-# Mario Kart Wii LAN mode through brainslug
+# Mario Kart Wii Custom Tracks in LAN mode through BrainSlug
 Basically, this github combines a few projects in order to play Mario Kart Wii (MKW) Custom Track Distributions in LAN mode.
 This allows up to 12 players (2 per wii) to play together, no disc required! \
 \